 After making them keep track of all of their expenditures for a week, I do just that.
-Based on their first week’s spending, my students take cash from an ATM that must last them an entire week.
+Based on their first week’s spending, my students take cash from an ATM, that must last them an entire week.
 No cheating!
-They then ask a number of questions about their experience.
+They then answer a number of questions about their experience.

-To this day, if I face a financial rough patch, my cards go into a drawer (except one for emergencies) and I go all cash.
+To this day, if I face a financial rough patch, my cards go into a drawer (except one for emergencies) and I go cash only.
 It certainly eliminates my impulse purchases!

-I believe that there is something to the kinesthetic experience of touching the cash.
+I believe that there’s something to the kinesthetic experience of touching the cash.
 It always helps to see how much you have left to spend.

-I worry that part of the reason the younger generation is clueless about money is that, apart from a childhood allowance, they never see it or touch it!
-Everything is purchased with a swipe!
-And income, even from babysitting, can be paid electronically!
+I worry that part of the reason the younger generation is clueless about money is that, apart from a childhood allowance, they never see it or touch it.
+They purchase everything with a swipe.
+And income, even from babysitting, can be paid electronically.

-I’ve been running this experiment for the last 18 months with students between ages 18 and 22 at Oberlin College, a private liberal arts college in Ohio.
+I’ve been running this experiment for the last 18 months with students ages 18 to 22 at Oberlin College, a private liberal arts college in Ohio.

-I do allow a few exceptions to the all-cash rule, like rent, textbooks, and medical emergencies.
+I do allow a few exceptions to the all-cash rule, such as rent, textbooks, and medical emergencies.

-While I did not track the statistics, I can attest that the majority of these students recorded that using cash felt very different.
+While I didn’t track the statistics, I can attest that the majority of these students recorded that using cash felt very different.
 What’s more, the majority of them spent less than usual, which is exactly what I expected.
-They were forced to make spending choices they had never face before.
+By going cash only, they were forced to make spending choices they had never faced before.

 Here are a few of the responses to the question, “Was the purchase experience different with cash?
 Did your spending behavior change?”

-“I would normally use my debit card, so it was significant actually physically watching my money disappearing,” Rachel said, adding that it was “interesting how technology/’e-money’ can skew that … I just ate out much less/made time to make coffee at home.”
+Rachel had similar feelings.
+“I would normally use my debit card, so actually, physically watching my money disappear was significant,” she said, adding that it was “interesting how technology/’e-money’ can skew that . . .
+I just ate out much less/made time to make coffee at home.”